HenryHe0123/Ray-Tracing/README.md

 **Before you start, please read this README carefully**, and there is no useless information in this document.

+Note: The project has been completed.
+You can see more about the work I have done [here](bonus-document.md).

 ### Introduction

 Briefly, you need to build a toy ray tracer in this project with the Rust language.